 Learning how to blog is often a lesson in what not to do.
-In the past seven years since founding this site I can safely say that I know a lot on that topic.
+In the past nine years since founding this site I can safely say that I know a lot on that topic.
 So much so that if there would be a master in the topic of what not to do, it would be me.

 You Can Hustle… or Just Pay For It